OpenCIOC/ciocwordpressfeed/cioc-volunteer/readme.txt

 License: Apache 2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-This plugin provides integration shortcodes for feeds from the CIOC Software Community Information module
+This plugin provides integration shortcodes for feeds from the CIOC Software Volunteer Opportunity module

 == Description ==

-This plugin provides integration shortcodes for feeds from the CIOC Software Community Information module.
+This plugin provides integration shortcodes for feeds from the CIOC Software Volunteer Opportunity module.
 For more information visit http://www.opencioc.org

 == Installation ==